studiokeywi/chic/chic/README.md

 > **NOTES:**
 >
+> - As seen in the bracket syntax example, you can mix and match approaches based on your preference or needs. `chic['color'].green()` is the same as `chic.color.$008000()` for the final display purposes.
 > - When using `$` substitution, use lowercase characters in your hex to prevent the styling from being treated as camelCase for kebab-case conversion:
 >   ```javascript
 >   // Don't Use